1 shot after 2 groups clash in downtown Olympia Saturday afternoon

 Jelcick said police are reviewing video footage which shows a person wearing dark clothing and a facial covering who also appears to be holding a hand gun.

-Olympia police are looking for more information about the incident.
+Olympia police are seeking more information about the incident.
 Anyone with tips is asked to call Olympia police at 360-753-8300 or olympiapolice@ci.olympia.wa.us.

 Comments